Welcome to today's edition of the Rush 24-7 podcast.

 But a human being is different than an animal.

-And a human being can be can be taught.
+And a human being can be taught.

-I mean, I appreciate the analogy, and I understand how people get weak, and oh, we gotta take care of them.
+I mean, I appreciate the analogy, and I understand how people get weak.

-Oh my God, look.
+Oh, my God, look.

-In fact, we've got poverty news there.
+In fact, we've got poverty news.

 We are in worse poverty in America today.